-A 100 kW commercial solar PV system sits at the borderline between the simpler G98 grid-connection process and the more involved G99 process — and the implications for project timeline and DNO costs are material.
-This page lays out the real numbers: turnkey cost, panel count, roof space, annual generation, sub-vertical fit, finance comparison and a full worked example.
+A 100 kW commercial solar PV system costs £85,000–£110,000 turnkey in 2026 — £850–£1,100 per kW — falling to £63,750–£82,500 net once Annual Investment Allowance relief is applied.
+On our standard scenario it pays back in 3.7 years net of AIA.
+This page lays out the real numbers line by line: where every pound of that £85,000–£110,000 goes, panel count, roof space, annual generation, annual savings, finance comparison, the G99 grid-connection timeline and a full worked example.
 For our canonical service page covering site survey workflow and design detail, see 100 kW solar systems.
 For broader cost context, see commercial solar costs.

 A 100 kW commercial PV system delivered turnkey by an MCS-certified installer in 2026 costs £85,000–£110,000, or £850–£1,100 per kW.
 This sits at the boundary between the sub-100 kW pricing band (£900–£1,200/kW) and the 100–500 kW band (£750–£950/kW), so quotes typically come in 5–10% below the per-kW figure of the smaller 50 kW system.
 Variation reflects roof access, structural condition, switchgear position relative to the array, three-phase upgrade requirements, and crucially DNO connection complexity (which can swing £25,000+ depending on local network constraints).
 The pricing covers tier-1 monocrystalline modules, three-phase string or central inverters from Sungrow, Solis, SMA or Fronius, mounting (pitched-rail or flat-roof ballast), DC and AC cabling, G99 paperwork, structural and electrical sign-off, scaffolding, MCS certification, commissioning, and 25-year performance warranties.